haruhi-s/vscode-emacs/README.md

 Run `code .` and press `F5` to debug in a new instance of VSCode.
 Make changes and `F5` to see changes.

 ## TODO
-- The sexp skipper needs to parse strings correctly.
 - It also needs to parse RegExp's correctly.

 ## Operation